teobais/til/README.md

 ### Jekyll
 - Jekyll does not include a post in the compiled version of your blog, unless `given timestamp <= current timestamp`
+- One should always define the `url` value in the `_config.yml`.
+Eventhough it might work locally with an empty value for it, when deployed on Github Pages, it will cause assets like images to not be loaded.